utopia-foss/utopia/doc/usage/implement/datamanager.rst

 and adds some processing capabilities inbetween; it is thus a `C++ stream <https://en.cppreference.com/w/cpp/io>`_.

+.. admonition:: Side Note

-As a side note: the execution process can be customized too!
+    The execution process can be customized too!

+.. _dataio_DataManager_structure:

 Structure
 ---------